awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 ## Task 5: Create an Instance Profile Role<a name="automation-instance-role"></a>

 Each instance that runs an Automation workflow requires an IAM instance profile role\.
 This role gives Automation permission to perform actions on your instances, such as executing commands or starting and stopping services\.
-If you previously created an instance profile role for Systems Manager, as described in [Task 2: Create an Instance Profile for Systems Manager](sysman-configuring-access-role.md) in the **Configuring Access to Systems Manager** topic, then you can use this same instance profile role for Automation\.
-If you have not created an instance profile role as described in that topic, please do so now\.
+You must create an instance profile role for Systems Manager, as described in [Task 2: Create an Instance Profile for Systems Manager](sysman-configuring-access-role.md), to complete this procedure\.
+If you previously created an instance profile role for Systems Manager using the mentioned topic, then you can use this same instance profile role for Automation\.
 For information about how to attach this role to an existing instance, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide*\.

 You have finished configuring the required roles for Automation\.
 You can now use the instance profile role and the Automation service role ARN in your Automation documents\.